Reviews written by registered user

 Here, he makes every scene he's in delectable.
 It's too bad he is not in more.
 Plus, the sequences where he appears with Hemsworth are not only the best in the picture, but they elevate the latter's status and acting credentials even higher than they should be.

 Okay, we have discussed the positive, now let's look at the concerns.
-Replacing first installment director Kenneth Branagh (who was nominated for an Academy Award for Best Director and lead actor for 1989′s "Henry V") eliminated the whole Shakespearian angle with the fallen brother, the troubled prince and world-wear king, which punctuated the action scenes and made for much more intelligent viewing than your average superhero narrative.
+Replacing first installment director Kenneth Branagh (who was nominated for an Academy Award for Best Director and lead actor for 1989′s "Henry V") eliminated the whole Shakespearian angle with the fallen brother, the troubled prince and world-weary king, which punctuated the action scenes and made for much more intelligent viewing than your average superhero narrative.

 Alan Taylor, while adept at television drama (several installments of "Mad Men," "Game of Thrones" and a host of others), has not helmed a feature film since "Kill the Poor" in 2003.
 His contribution to this feature at least as far as the Bard connection goes is negligible and thus much of the drama of "Thor" is replaced with the mediocre of standard fights, screaming and explosions.